You’d rarely forget about someone as dynamic, engaging, fun, and fit as top female executive and small business owner Leanne St. George!

 Q11.
 Suzie: What do you want to accomplish in 2019?

-Leanne: 2 major marathon treks, and a month in Italy!
+Leanne: I’d like to finish two major marathon treks, help more people achieve success through my service, and of course, a month in Italy!

 Want to connect with Leanne St George on LinkedIn?